Ithaca College Natural Resource Reserve

 Education & Research:

-The students in Environmental Sentinels (ENVS 120) use the ICNRR for the course’s final practical exam, a ―survival challenge.‖ The ICNRR is not currently used for IC courses to the fullest degree possible because of its relatively remote location and the difficulties associated with field trip transportation.
+The students in Environmental Sentinels (ENVS 120) use the ICNRR for the course’s final practical exam: an intense, four hour long survival challenge.
+The ICNRR is not currently used for IC courses to the fullest degree possible because of its relatively remote location and the responsibilities that come with our commitment to preserve the ecological diversity of the area.
 Nevertheless, potential exists for several other courses, such as Field Biology (BIOL 275), Land Use and Landscape Change (ENVS 331), General Ecology (BIOL 271), Environmental Science and Technology (ENVS 121), and Earth System Science (ENVS 130).
-The protection of the ICNRR provides valuable hands-on learning opportunities for students.